Epidemiologic Methods II

 Epidemiologic Methods (EPI 203), or equivalent, and Biostatistical Methods for Clinical Research I (BIOSTAT 200), or equivalent experience, are required.
 Experience with the Stata software program is also required.

-Each week, new material is introduced via a live or prerecorded lecture and required readings.
-Homework, in the form of a problem set, is assigned each week and is due generally one week after the lecture, at which time it will be discussed with course faculty and teaching assistants in a small group discussion section.
+Each week, new material is introduced via a live and/or pre¬recorded lecture and required readings.
+Seven homeworks, in the form of problem sets, will be assigned during the course, and students will have one or two weeks to complete them.
+Upon submission, homeworks will be discussed with course faculty and teaching assistants in a review session.

 Causal Inference by M. Hernán and J. Robins.
 Chapman & Hall/CRC.
 Forthcoming.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).
 All textbooks have been placed on the Course Reserves section of the Mission Bay library.
 Check availability here: https://ucsfcat.library.ucsf.edu/search/?searchtype=r&searcharg=Epi+207

 - 7 Homework assignments (70%; we drop the lowest score)

 Students not in full-year TICR Programs who satisfactorily pass all course requirements will, upon request, receive a Certificate of Course Completion.